arevi/bermuda/README.md

 ### Precautions

 - Bermuda is provided, as-is, without any express warranty on either the software or your personal devices.
 Please use appropriate caution with your device.

+### Attribution

+- Libimobiledevice binaries are provided, and developed by, the libimobiledevice team.
+Please visit: https://libimobiledevice.org/ for more information.
+- Darkmatter map is provided as an example using the public maps CDN by https://carto.com/.
+(This is not a commercial product and is not intended to be.
+This is an example of how to display a map using Carto's awesome CDN)